cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 // BlockResultsService provides information about the execution results for
 // specific blocks.
 service BlockResultsService {
-    // GetBlockResults attempts to retrieve the execution results associated
+    // GetByHeight attempts to retrieve the execution results associated with a
-    // with a block of a certain height. rpc GetBlockResults(GetBlockResultsRequest) returns (GetBlockResultsResponse) }
+    // block of a certain height.
+    rpc GetByHeight(GetByHeightRequest) returns (GetByHeightResponse) }

-message GetBlockResultsRequest {
+message GetByHeightRequest {
     // The height of the block whose results are to be retrieved.
 Set to 0 to
     // return the latest block's results.
     uint64 height = 1;
 }

-message GetBlockResultsResponse {
+message GetByHeightResponse {
     // The height associated with the block results. uint64 height = 1;